ufal/UMR/doc/entities.md

 or `car-make`.
 But there are proper names for other products, like _Persil_ in example (4) above.
 Products are typical examples of what we call categorial named entity.

+### vehicle

+This is a separate class with currently 5 types: `ship`, `aircraft`, `aircraft-type`, `spaceship`, `car-make`.
+Note that `aircraft-type` and `car-make` are categorial named entities that would be better described as special types of `product`.
+For `ship` and `spaceship` it is more typical that a name denotes a single instance (e.g., _Titanic_).
+Perhaps `aircraft` is also meant to denote an instance rather than a type.
+People may occasionally give a nickname to their car, then the name will also denote an instance and the entity type `car-make` will not be suitable for it.

 ### to be continued...

 ### language